4.86 from 14 votes

 Instructions

-- Add seared tofu back to the dish, cover with some of the sauce and let cook for 30 minutes (up to an hour), basting occasionally.
+• Add seared tofu back to the dish, pour some of the sauce over the tofu and then cover with a lid and let cook for 30 minutes (up to an hour), basting occasionally.
 Remove tofu back to the plate.

 Video